ribask/publisher/README.md

 # requirements

-To run the project locally, it's needed a redis and to a sqs connection.
-In order to make it simpler to run it locally, it is possible to use the docker shell script "docker/start.sh" in order to both start the localstack and redis containers.
+To run the project locally, it's needed both a redis and a sqs connection.
+In order to make it simpler to run it, it is possible to use the docker shell script "docker/start.sh" in order to both start the localstack and redis containers.

 # current test coverage